testcontainers/workshop-go/step-9-integration-tests-for-api.md

 # Step 9: Integration tests for the API

-In this step you will add integration tests for the API, and for that we are going to use the [`net/httptest`](https://pkg.go.dev/net/http/httptest) package from the standard library.
+In this step we will add integration tests for the API, and for that we are going to use the [`net/httptest`](https://pkg.go.dev/net/http/httptest) package from the standard library.

 ## The `net/httptest` package